Guidelines for Filing a Parking Citation Appeal

 - You didn’t receive notices due to incorrect/out-of-date address listing with Department of Transportation.

 - You’re experiencing a lack of funds, the inability to pay, or other financial obligations.

 - You lost or misplaced the original citation.

 If your reason for appeal does not fall under one of the above listed exemptions, you may file an appeal.

 I agree that my appeal meets eligibility requirements and is within ten (10) days of the issuance date of the citation.

-PLEASE NOTE: If your appeal is denied and you do not resolve the parking citation within forty-five (45) days of the original date of issuance, your information will be reported to the Department of Transportation and your vehicle registration will be suspended.
+PLEASE NOTE: If your appeal is denied and you must resolve the parking citation within forty-five (45) days of the original date of issuance, or your information will be reported to the Department of Transportation and your vehicle registration will be suspended.